Josh Bell Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.